 3. Parsnip Rice or Parsnip Noodles

 Another fun and lower carb alternative to rice are parsnips!
-You can turn them into either rice or noodles.
-To turn parsnips into rice either use a grater or food processor.
+You can turn them into either parsnip rice or parsnips noodles.
+To turn them into rice either use a grater or food processor.
 To turn them into noodles you can use a peeler or a spiralizer.

-I also find they tend to give dishes more of a nutty flavor compared to regular rice.
+I also find that parsnips give dishes more of a nutty flavour compared to regular rice, which I personally love!

 4. Cabbage Rice or Riced Cabbage